davidjbradshaw/iframe-resizer/docs/upgrade.md

 ### Min/Max size values now taken from iframe computed CSS values

 These settings are now read from the computed style of the iframe tag.
-Setting them via the call to `iFrameResize()` will trigger a deprication warning.
+Setting them via the call to `iframeResize()` will trigger a deprication warning.

 ### New `offsetHeight` and `offsetWidth` options